dartmouthrobotics/SeePerSea/README.md

 Jeong, Mingi* and Chadda, Arihant* and Ren, Ziang and Zhao, Luyang and Liu, Haowen and Roznere, Monika and Zhang, Aiwei and Jiang, Yitao and Achong, Sabriel and Lensgraf, Samuel and Alberto Quattrini Li

-\* these authors equally contribbuted.
+\* these authors equally contributed.

 ## Maintainer
 * Mingi Jeong: mingi.jeong.gr@dartmouth.edu